EPiC-2023/EPiC-2023-additional-testing/README.md

 ## 2. Downloading data
 To download data:
-1. Select data that you want to download in `config/download_config.toml`.
-If you want to skip some files, put their names in `skip_download` lists.
-Settings for data, predictions and scores downloads are to be set separately.
+1. If you want to skip any url from `config/download_records.jsonl`, put its `get_url` in `skip_urls` list in `src/download_data.py`.
-2. Run `src/download_data.py` by invoking the following command:
+2. Run `src/download_data.py` by executing the following command:

 ```
 python -m src.download_data
 ```

-Downloading predictions and scores is fast, downloading competition and post_competition data takes a long time.
+Downloading predictions and scores is fast, downloading competition and additional_testing data takes much longer (although it depends on the speed of your internet connection).